adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/authentication.md

 }
 ```

 > The `ServiceLocator` class is my basic singleton handler.
-It's available
+It is available
 in the [Chapter2][10] project.
 It returns the concrete version of the cloud
 service, just like the Singleton version we defined in Chapter1.